Tag archive for: 8th Centennial

 The ceremony begins at the top of the steps of the Cour d’Honneur.
 Teachers and students, dressed in their finest ceremonial attire, make their entrance into this historic venue alongside:

-• from the President of the University of Montpellier, Philippe Augé;
+• from Philippe Augé, President of the University of Montpellier;

 • from the Dean of the Faculty, Michel Mondain;

-• from the Chairman of the Steering Committee, Thierry Lavabre-Bertrand.
+• from the Chair of the Steering Committee, Thierry Lavabre-Bertrand.

-We were, of course, able to count on the presence and participation of representatives from local and regional authorities:
+We were, of course, able to count on the presence and participation of representatives from local and regional governments:

-• Mr. Michaël Delafosse for the Metropolis and the City of Montpellier
+• Mr. Michaël Delafosse, representing the Montpellier Metropolitan Area and the City of Montpellier

-• and finally Ms. Sophie Béjean, Rector of the Montpellier Academy and the Occitanie Region.
+• and finally, Ms. Sophie Béjean, Superintendent of the Montpellier School District and the Occitanie Region.

-A faculty proud of its past, looking toward the future
+A college proud of its past and looking toward the future

 Relive the ceremony

-To find out more about the events planned over the coming months to celebrate this anniversary in style, visit the official website 800ans.fr!
+And to learn more about the events planned for the coming months to celebrate this anniversary in style, visit the official website at 800ans.fr!

 Starting June 13, the Post Office will issue a special stamp to celebrate our anniversary.

-As if by chance, Barthez and Lapeyronie were chosen to appear on this stamp, perfectly mirroring their statues, which still stand guard at the gates of our institution.
+As a nod to the past, Barthez and Lapeyronie were chosen to appear on this stamp, perfectly mirroring their statues, which continue to stand guard at the gates of our institution.

-Four visible elements highlight the entire Faculty and its 800 years of history!
+Just four visible elements, and the entire Faculty and its 800 years of history are highlighted!

-With a face value of €1.16, the stamp will be available for preview on Saturday, June 13 in Montpellier and Paris:
+With a face value of €1.16, the stamp will be available for advance purchase on Saturday, June 13 in Montpellier and Paris:

 • Montpellier : Post Office, Montpellier Prefecture, Place des Martyrs de la Résistance, 34000 Montpellier (subject to change).